How to submit your supplementary declarations if you’re importing from the EU into the UK using transitional simplified procedures.

 - declaration type (all transitional simplified procedure declarations will be imports)

 - deferment account number

-- importer and UK EORI number
+- importer number and EORI number that starts with GB

 - representative (if you’re using multiple agents to make declarations on your behalf, there must be one declaration for each representative)